MoNakouzi/FIrst-Data-Science-Project/README.md

  - Which escapee(s) have attempted a helicopter escape more than once?

 I make use of a helper file from which functions are imported, and I make use of charts and tables to represent the results in a readable fashion and be able to draw conclusions and answers from them.

+The analysis can be viewed in the DataAnalysis.ipynb file